sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   added is not an image and the notes are blank, use the original filename as the notes.

-* When I change the flags on an animal/person, make a note of it in the log with this type:  If this option is on a log record is created when you add or remove a person or animal flag.

-* When I mark an animal held, make a note of it in the log: If this option is on, a log record is created when you mark an animal held along with the hold until date.

-* When I change the location of an animal, make a note of it in the log: If this option is on, a log record is created every time you change an animal's internal location with the new location so you can track the history of where the animal has moved within your shelter.

-* When I change the weight of an animal, make a note of it in the log: If this option is on, a log record is created every time you change an animal's weight so you can track the history of an animal's wieght with reports and graphs.

 Diary and Messages
 ------------------